-With less than 50 units still available, the first-generation Bugatti Veyron is quickly nearing its market exit, and the luxury supercar manufacturer is obviously up to something.
-The Volkswagen -owned company has yet to reveal a timetable for a direct successor or any other details — although Bugatti CEO did say the next Veyron will be more powerful — but the new hypercar might be under development as we speak.
+With less than 50 units still available as of 8/6/2014, the first-generation Bugatti Veyron is quickly nearing its market exit, and the luxury supercar manufacturer is obviously up to something.
+The Volkswagen -owned company has yet to reveal a timetable for a direct successor or any other details — although Bugatti CEO did say the next Veyron will be more powerful — but reports claim that the new hypercar appears to be set for a 2017 release.

-And with a pair of strange-looking, current-generation Veyrons recently spotted on the Nurburgring track, we have every reason to believe that Bugatti is indeed working on something new, be it a brand new iteration or yet another special edition version.
+And with a pair of strange-looking, current-generation Veyrons spotted on the Nurburgring track, we have every reason to believe that Bugatti is indeed working on something new, be it a brand new iteration or yet another special edition.

 According to our spies, the latter sports wider fenders and a wider track, while rolling on a new set of wheels that look like they’re made out of carbon fiber.
 Also, an extra hole in the rear bumper reveals there’s a new radiator in place to help cool the huge engine hidden under the hood.

-Little else is known about the next Veyron at the time of this writing, but more power, less weight and hybrid technology are the main characteristics behind Bugatti’s future multimillion dollar exotic.
+Little else is known about the next Veyron as of 8/6/2014, but more power, less weight and hybrid technology are the main characteristics behind Bugatti’s future multimillion dollar exotic.

-Updated 08/06/2014: According to the British magazine Autocar, the future Veyron successor will be powered by a heavily updated turbocharged 8.0-litre W-16 engine combined with hybrid technology for a total output of 1,479 HP.
+Updated 08/06/2014: According to the British magazine Autocar, the future Veyron successor will be powered by a heavily updated, turbocharged, 8.0-liter, W-16 engine combined with hybrid technology for a total output of 1,479 horsepower.
 This will allow the supercar to hit a top speed of 286 mph.
 The car is already in the initial conceptual engineering tests and will be unveiled in 2016.
-Deliveries will begin in 2017. ()
+Deliveries will begin in 2017.

 Click past the jump to read more about the Bugatti Veyron Successor.